sensuikan1973/dotfiles/README.md

 ## update

-Run this command.
-This command syncs your system with this repository and upgrade system dependencies and tools.
+Command `upgrade_system_deps` syncs your system with this repository and upgrade system dependencies and tools.

 ```zsh
 # This script has idempotence.